enerqi/sublime-blog/content/blog/cpu-mechanical-sympathy/index.md

 multiple concurrent tasks or batching), optimising a program is commonly associated with improving performance when the data is available in memory - and so is CPU/Memory bound.

-CPU/Memory bound programs in many years gone by could be associated with hand optimizing programs by writing assembly code and counting CPU cycles of various CPU instructions.
+CPU/Memory bound programs in many years gone by could be associated with hand optimising programs by writing assembly code and counting CPU cycles of various CPU instructions.
 Thinking of optimisation there's a lot of different concepts that are high or low level: